aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 |![todo:image_alt_text](convert-an-excel-chart-to-image_4.png)|

 1. Set up a project, with references, as described above.
 1. Convert the chart to an image dynamically.
-Following is the code used by the component to accomplish the task.
+The following is the code used by the component to accomplish the task.
 The code is similar to the previous one:

 ```html
 <!DOCTYPE html>